sanjayesn/PulitzerKenny/README.md

 # PulitzerKenny
-Data analysis of Kendrick Lamar lyrics
+Sentiment analysis of Kendrick Lamar lyrics.
+Data was collected via Spotify and Genius APIs.